 While oil refineries are inherently dangerous worksites, employees and contractors are entitled to safe working environments.
 If you’ve been injured in an oil refinery accident, you and your family deserve compensation.

-The hazardous nature of oil refineries can lead to accident, injury and even death.
+The hazardous nature of oil refineries can lead to accidents, injuries and even death.
 Under OSHA laws, your employer is legally obligated to provide you with safe working conditions so you can perform your job free of danger.
 However, this is not often the case for oil and gas employees.
+In the event that a loved one has been killed due to an oil refinery accident, contact our wrongful death attorneys in Austin.

 Common personal injuries resulting from oil refinery accidents include: